edy/redux-api-middleware/README.md

 };
 ```

-Then somewhere in your code:
+Then somewhere in your component:
 ```js
 dispatch(setToken(1234567890));
 ```